KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-absorption.md

 _Has been lost to the sands of time_
 Experimental verification:

-Existing theory (in TCL) has element type acting as a tie breaker and gauge strength acting as the dominant factor in determining absorption.
+Existing theory (in TCL) has Element type acting as a tie breaker and gauge strength acting as the dominant factor in determining absorption.
 This is refuted by the video below showing AMC E Cryo > Pyro > Electro priority:
 https://www.youtube.com/watch?v=XOfI1K31RSk
 Clearly for AMC E, 1U Pyro has priority over 4U Electro.
-To eliminate the possibility of AMC E absorption preferring the element on the player rather than on an enemy a test of 1U Cryo vs 1U Pyro is also performed, in which the ability absorbs the 1U Cryo from the Ruin Guard rather than the fresher 1U Pyro.
+To eliminate the possibility of AMC E absorption preferring the Element on the player rather than on an enemy a test of 1U Cryo vs 1U Pyro is also performed, in which the ability absorbs the 1U Cryo from the Ruin Guard rather than the fresher 1U Pyro.

 AMC E priority for Pyro > Hydro:
 https://www.youtube.com/watch?v=S3HYE-SPVZQ